Inquisitive and 'always willing to help,' Abby Whitford, 10, will save lives after death

 “They’re just really close,” Lewis said of the siblings.

 Ben was with Abby when she was struck.
-He trailed behind her as the two used a downtown Papillion crosswalk on 84th Street, heading to Sump Memorial Library.
+He trailed behind her as the two used a downtown Papillion crosswalk on Washington Street, heading to Sump Memorial Library.

 “And though she be but little, she is fierce.”